voyages-sncf-technologies/strowgr/README.md

     consul.exe kv import -http-addr=http://localhost:8500  @ass_keys.json
   if not https....

-  consul.exe is here the windows download in local
+  consul.exe is here the windows download in local.